Instant Pot / Money Talks News

 JeniFoto / Shutterstock.com

 Once you’ve delved into some of the Instant Pot Facebook groups and blogs, you’ll soon find that the appliance has as many fans for making kitchen staples as for meal recipes.
 Save on buying that delicious Greek yogurt by simply buying a gallon of milk and a small container of yogurt to use as a starter, then making it yourself.
-(Note: Earlier IP models don’t have a yogurt-making function but can still make it.)
-Vanilla extract, rotisserie chickens, bone broth, cheesecakes, all can be made in an IP.
+(Note: Earlier Instant Pot models don’t have a yogurt-making function but can still make it.)
+Vanilla extract, rotisserie chickens, bone broth, cheesecakes, all can be made in an Instant Pot.
 And sometimes the items you make in it serve double duty.
 I recently whipped up a batch of Greek yogurt, drained it, saved the whey and used that to bake a crisp sourdough-style bread.
 Talk about saving bread while making it.

 Are you an Instant Pot convert?
 Share your experience with us in comments below or on our Facebook page.